GaloisInc/daedalus/formats/http/README.rst

 * ``HTTP_request`` - for parsing request messages
 * ``HTTP_status`` - for parsing response messages

+The HTTP 2 parser's entry point, ``HTTP2_frame``, is declared in ``HTTP-2.ddl``.

 Running the tests
 -----------------

 The test suite is run by running ``run-tests.sh``.
-The test suite runner runs on test cases from two directories:
+The test suite runner runs on test cases from three directories:

 * ``tests/http1/requests/`` for testing parsing of HTTP 1.1 request
   messages
-* ``tests/http1/responses/`` for testing parsing of HTTP 1.1 response
+* ``tests/http1/responses/`` for testing parsing of text HTTP 1.1 response messages
-  messages
+* ``tests/http2/frames/`` for testing parsing of HTTP 2 frames

 Each test case directory has two subdirectories: ``inputs`` and ``outputs``.
-Each file in an ``inputs`` subdirectory is a test case that is parsed by Daedalus; each file in ``outputs`` is a file with the same name as a test case giving the expected Daedalus output when parsing the corresponding input file.
+Each file in an ``inputs`` subdirectory is a test case input file.
+Each file in ``outputs``, which should be tracked in revision control, is a file with the same name as a test case giving the expected Daedalus output when parsing the corresponding input file.

 The test suite works as follows:

 * Files in an input directory (e.g. ``tests/http1/requests/inputs/``)
-  are parsed with Daedalus using the associated entry point (e.g. ``HTTP_request``).
+  are parsed with Daedalus using the associated entry point (e.g.
+  ``HTTP_request``).

+  * For HTTP 1.1, the input file must be a file with ``.txt`` extension and must contain a single HTTP 1.1 request or response (depending on the input directory).
+  * For HTTP 2, the input file must be a file with ``.xxd`` extension and must contain an ``xxd``-encoded HTTP 2 frame.
+This allows easer user editing of test cases than editing binary files directly, and ``.xxd`` files can be equipped with comments to help explain what the test case is expected to contain.
+The test suite runner will automatically generate a binary file from the ``.xxd`` encoding and pass the binary file to Daedalus for parsing.

   For each input file, the Daedalus output is compared to an expected output file (e.g. in ``tests/http1/requests/outputs/``) by the same name as the input file.
 If a test's output differs from its expected output, it is considered a failure and the test suite runner script reports it accordingly.
 If a test results in a Daedalus error, the error is reported to the console.
 * If an input file has no corresponding file, the test runner script will save the Daedalus output to the output file path.
 Future test suite runs will then compare the Daedalus output to the generated